hashptl/auto-annotated-portfolio/content/pages/index.md

     title: FUTURISMO - MY COLLEGE PROJECT
     text: >+
       <div style="text-align: left">Stainslaw Lem, the revered polish science
-      fiction author wrote Summa Technologiae in 1964.
+      fiction author wrote *Summa Technologiae* in 1964.
 The manuscript has tremendous foresight given that most of the things prognosticated in the essays have become real objects and phenomena in the current era.
-Does fiction precede reality? does science manifest in what starts out as impossible?
+Does fiction precede reality? does science manifest in what starts out as *impossible*?
 Futurismo explores the human ingenuity behind creating the technologies of hereafter.
 There is an ongoing belief that nothing is impossible when viewed from the colossal time-scale of the universe itself.
-We may not have the computation infrastructure needed to solve the most complex mathematical paradoxes deemed "un-solvable" right now\.. but there is no saying we can't do it when we have evolved into the technological singularity.
-Conceived in 2021 and carrying stories ranging from the book that led to the invention of the first pacemaker, interviews from visionaries like Cho Gi Seok (Photographer), Robbie Barat (Bioinformatics researcher and artist at Stanford) and Yoon Ahn (Metaverse' first fashion designer and founder of "AMBUSH) Futurismo was made in praise of prescience.</div>
+We may not have the computation infrastructure needed to solve the most complex mathematical paradoxes deemed "un-solvable" right now\.. but there is no saying we can't do it, many years later, when we have evolved into the technological singularity.
+Conceived in 2021 and carrying stories ranging from the book that led to the invention of the first pacemaker, interviews from visionaries like Cho Gi Seok (Photographer), Robbie Barat (Bioinformatics researcher and artist at Stanford) and Yoon Ahn (Metaverse' first fashion designer and founder of "AMBUSH) Futurismo was made in praise of *prescience.*</div>

     actions:
       - type: Button